liferay/liferay-docs/develop/tutorials/articles/workflow/creating-new-workflows.markdown

 more red "X"!).
 The join node's error marking won't disappear until you connect the join node to another task.

-Let's take a moment to consider the XML code of the ticket process workflow definition in its current state.

-It specifies its XML version, encoding, and its document root element called `workflow-definition`.
+The XML of the ticket process workflow definition currently specifies its XML version, encoding, and its document root element called `workflow-definition`.
 Nested within the `workflow-definition` element are its name, description (optional), version, and its nodes: 1 fork, 1 join, a start and end state.
 Here's the general overview of our workflow definition:

 	<?xml version="1.0" encoding="UTF-8"?>
 	<workflow-definition xmlns="urn:liferay.com:liferay-workflow_6.2.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="urn:liferay.com:liferay-workflow_6.2.0 http://www.liferay.com/dtd/liferay-workflow-definition_6_2_0.xsd">